deckhouse/deckhouse/candi/cloud-providers/openstack/README.md

 spec:
   layout: SimpleWithInternalNetwork
   simpleWithInternalNetwork:
-    internalSubnetName: name-from-openstack                 # required
+    internalSubnetName: pivot-standard                      # required, all cluster nodes have to be in the same subnet
     podNetworkMode: DirectRoutingWithPortSecurityEnabled    # optional, by default DirectRoutingWithPortSecurityEnabled, may also be DirectRouting or VXLAN
+    externalNetworkName: ext-net                            # optional, if set will be used for ordering load balancer floating ip
 provider:
   ...
-bootstrap:
+---
+apiVersion: deckhouse.io/v1alpha1
+kind: OpenStackInitConfiguration
 masterInstanceClass:
   flavorName: m1.large                                      # required
   imageName: ubuntu-18.04-cloud-amd64                       # required
   rootDiskSizeInGb: 50                                      # optional, ephemeral disks are use if not specified
+  mainNetwork: kube                                         # required
+  securityGroups:                                           # optional
+  - sec_group_1
+  - sec_group_2
 ```